htwangtw/scipy2021-talk/slides.md

 - Survive as an academic.
 ]
 --
-.right-column[- Convince lonely PhD students to take part in open source work to make friends.]
+.right-column[- How to help others to take part in open source work.]